emilyvertosick/Statistics-Course/docs/04-week4.md

 **Exact statistics**

 Now I’ll explain what these are in more detail in the box below for whoever is interested.
 But for now, what everyone needs to now is that many statisticians, myself included, prefer exact statistics and if any of the "cells" in your table have five or fewer observations, all statisticians agree that you should use exact methods.
 A cell is one box in your table, such as the number of cancer patients who were not exposed to the toxin, or the number of non-cancer patients who were exposed to the toxin.
-The `epi.2by2` function gives the chi-squared p-value.
+The `epi.2by2` function gives the chi-squared p value.
 However, using the `fisher.test` function gives the exact pvalue.
 You do not need to reverse the table for the `fisher.test` function.

 ```r